NORDPFAD Ostetal

-Steep slopes, riparian woodland, reedbeds, wet meadows and dense riparian forests characterize one of the most beautiful and unspoilt river valleys in northern Germany.
-With its natural course, the Oste is not only a paradise for plants and animals, but also for hikers.
+Steep slopes, riverside copses, reed beds, wet meadows and dense riparian forests characterize one of the most beautiful and unspoilt river valleys in northern Germany.
+The Oste, with its natural course, is not only a paradise for plants and animals, but also for hikers.

 The NORDPFAD Ostetal has been awarded the "TRAUMTOUR" Wanderbares Deutschland quality trail by the German Hiking Association.